'My son was talented and bright' Mother grieving over only son's tragic murder at gas station

 "We may never know what caused this.
 He is just gone way too soon," said Whitehead.

-Armstrong turned himself in Monday night to authorities.
+Armstrong turned himself in to authorities Monday night.
 He denied our request to speak to him from jail.